AymenStudios/AymenStudios/README.md

 ### Hi there 👋
 I'm aymen
-20y old from algeria
+22y old from algeria

 https://about.me/aymen.abdou

-A budding entrepreneur ..
-Composer and Software Engineer
+Computer Science Generalist / Systems Engineering Specialist + ADHD

-*Concorde interactive technologies / Green Group / Concorde international Entertainment Group*
+*Constructing Software at Atlasco*

-You can contact me by email : aymencarbonaro@gmail.com Or Facebook: fb.com/aymen.carbonaro
+You can contact me by email : aymenabdelouahab@proton.me Or Facebook: fb.com/aymen.carbonaro